PikaPikaGFY/EverydayRecords/gitlearning/GitLearning.md

 ### Git commit

-It would call out your shell editor and you may see:
+It would invoke your shell editor and you may see:
 ```vim
 # Please enter the commit message for your changes.
 Lines starting
 # with '#' will be ignored, and an empty message aborts the commit.